luceCoding/Programming-Interview-Questions-in-Python/leetcode/easy/617_merge_two_binary_trees.md

 - Space: O(N)
 - N = Number of elements in both trees

-Similar to the recursion solution, however, will need to keep two items in the each element of the stack since the idea was to traverse the nodes in pairs.
+Similar to the recursion solution, however, we will need to keep two items in each element of the stack.
+Since the idea was to traverse the nodes in pairs.
 You could use two stacks but I believe the code would be more clunky.

 ```
 class Solution: